Heterogeneous Dynamic Logic: Provability Modulo Program Theories: Dynamic Theories

 Consequently, all proof rules and results described below hold for these three dynamic theories.
-As discussed in \Cref{sec:introduction}, we emphasize that this paper is not only about the dynamic theories already constructed, but also about the possibility of constructing \emph{further} dynamic theories which then, automatically, will become interoperable with the collection of existing dynamic theories.
+While the logic from \Cref{lem:DL:semiring_dl} might at first seem overly simplistic, we show in \Cref{sec:liftedDL} that we can lift this theory to support a wider range of programs.
+As discussed in \Cref{sec:introduction}, this paper is not only about existing dynamic theories, but also about the ability to construct \emph{further} dynamic theories which are, by design, interoperable with the collection of existing dynamic theories.